vlaksi/Student-service/README.md

 ### Editing student

-Selecting the appropriate button (this is the second toolbar button in the example) opens a new dialog to change the selected student from the spreadsheet
+Selecting the appropriate button (this is the second toolbar button in the example) opens a new dialog to change the selected student from the spreadsheet.
+All fields must be valid modified otherwise, pressing the Confirm button is disabled.

 <p align="center">